merveilles/The-Town/README.md

 - [OpenCollective](https://opencollective.com/merveilles)
 - [Liberapay](https://liberapay.com/merveilles/)

-## Introduction

-Upon joining the instance, we recommend that you first add an avatar to your profile, and write a post that describes who you are, include the `#introduction` tag in your post.
-You should also consider pinning this to your profile.

 ### Invite Only

 We want to keep the instance small.
 The aim of the Town is to facilitate a discussion on the various projects created by members of the Merveilles community.
 For that reason, we are keeping things invite-only for the foreseable future.

 ### Cross-posting

-You are not allowed to automatically cross-post from other social networks.
-If it's found that you don't respond to cross-posted interactions on the instance, you will be considered as lurking and will be removed.
+For the time being, you are not allowed to automatically cross-post from other social networks to our instance.
+If it's found that you don't respond to cross-posted interactions from external accounts on the instance, you will be considered as lurking and will be removed.
 Using twitter atlinks, like @jack@twitter.com is also discouraged.

 ### Meat